 Two Rivers Arts Council logo

-The SRC Community Chorus appreciates the support of The Two Rivers Arts Council throughout the years including the 2022-23 season.
+The SRC Community Chorus appreciates the support of The Two Rivers Arts Council throughout the years.
 This not-for-profit arts organization keeps the arts alive by serving the 159,000 residents of Brown, Calhoun, Cass, Fulton, Greene, Hancock, Henderson, Jersey, Mason, McDonough, Pike, Schuyler and Scott counties.

 Shows for a Cause: